Some places were short on nurses before the virus. The pandemic is making it much worse.

 There are 3.5 million to 4 million registered nurses in the nation, but not all of them work full time or are still in nursing, said Donelan, the Brandeis researcher.
 She estimated that 60 to 65 percent have jobs in acute-care hospitals.

-Now, in addition to the perennial problems, hospitals are facing significant new challenges: Nurses and other caregivers are burned out from nearly a year of caring for covid-19 patients.
+Now, in addition to the perennial problems, hospitals are facing significant new challenges: Nurses and other caregivers are burned out from many months of caring for covid-19 patients.
 Some are leaving their jobs to care for children who cannot attend school, or some have become infected themselves.
 Others nearing retirement see this as a good time to get out of the profession before they become sick, experts said.

-“Nurses who are furloughed chose not to come back to work, either because of health concerns or now they are staying home because they have children they are home-schooling,” said Soumi Saha, vice president for advocacy for Premier, a consulting firm that works with thousands of hospitals and nursing homes.
+“Nurses who are furloughed chose not to come back to work, either because of health concerns or now they are staying home because they have children they are home-schooling,” said Soumi Saha, vice president of advocacy for Premier, a consulting firm that works with thousands of hospitals and nursing homes.

 That leaves more opportunities for people like Lydia Mobley, a 30-year-old Fastaff travel nurse working overnights in an intensive care unit in Lansing, Mich.
 Making $70 an hour, much more than she could earn as a staff nurse, Mobley works as many shifts as she can handle.
 She will bank the money and take a significant break when her current contract ends Jan.
 3, a pattern she has followed for years.